 Robert Kraut: Online communication and psychological well-being: A research journey.
-SigCHI Lieftime acheivement in Research Award presentation.
+Presentation for the 2016 SigCHI Lifetime Achievement in Research Award.
 ACM Conference on Human Factors in Computing Systems, May, 2016.

 Since the dawn of the Internet era, researchers, policy-makers and the general public have questioned how new technology is influencing our psychological well-being.
 This talk will review research I've done with students and collaborators over the past 18 years to cast light on this question.
 Our earliest work in the 1990s indicated that more Internet use, independent of type, predicted increases in depression and declines in other measures of well-being.
 However, later research that differentiated communication with stronger ties from communication with weaker ties and differentiated types of communication shows that whom one communicates and the nature of the communication are the important factors, not Internet use per se.
 In Facebook, for example, receiving targeted, composed communication from strong ties predicts improvements in well-being, while viewing wide-audience broadcasts, receiving one-click feedback, and receiving composed communication from weak ties does not.
 In online health support groups, it is messages exchanged in public that predicts improvements in well-being, while private message exchanges predict declines.